Restoration Pathway

-A 90-day, Christ-centered formation journey for individuals and couples navigating relational betrayal.
+A Christ-centered path toward healing for individuals and couples navigating betrayal

 When trust has been broken, it can be difficult to know how to move forward.